RCGP Scotland

 - The Executive Committee is made up of the five Scottish Faculty Chairs (or their nominated representatives) which advises Officers outside of Scottish Council meetings and provides feedback and input from local Faculties.

-- RCGP Scotland AiT and First5 committee was formed in January 2016 as one of the governance committees of RCGP Scotland.
-The committee consists of one AiT and one First5 representative from the five Scottish faculties, and was established with the purpose of representing and promoting the voice of AiTs and First5s in Scotland, working closely with RCGP Scotland and Scottish Council.
+- RCGP Scotland GP Registrar and First5 committee was formed in January 2016 as one of the governance committees of RCGP Scotland.
+The committee consists of GP Registrar and First5 representatives from the five Scottish faculties, and was established with the purpose of representing and promoting the voice of GP registrars and First5s in Scotland, working closely with RCGP Scotland and Scottish Council.

 - RCGP Scottish Patient Forum represents the patient voice in Scotland, developing ideas and leading activities that encourage GPs to work in partnership most effectively with patients and the public.